APACTestDrive/CloudNative_AppDev/300-APIFIRSTlab.md

 ### About This Exercise

 In this exercise, we will:
-- Use apiary to write our API
+- Use Apiary to write our API
-- Use the Out Of The Box apiary features to provide API mock for client application developer to start a spin
+- Use the out of the box Apiary features to provide API mock for client application developer to start a spin

 For more detail information of apiary, please visit https://apiary.io

 ## Login to apiary.io

 ### Step 1: Navigate to apiary.io

 - Open a browser window and navigate to https://apiary.io

 ![](images/apiary-01.png)

 ### Step 2: Sign up a free account